-Please continue to practice speed sounds set 1 and 2 with your child.
+You will now have been provided with speed sounds set 1 and 2.
+Please continually practice these with your child, first the graphemes and then within words.
 The reason we ask you to do this is so the children are familiar with all graphemes and phonemes.

-At school, the children learn some new sounds each week but they need to be able to blend in order to spell.
+At school, over the coming weeks, the children will learn some new sounds each week but they need to be able to blend in order to spell.
 Therefore, reviewing all sounds is important in order to support this.
-At the end of each week children are given a spelling test that incorporates words with newly taught sounds as well as reviewing sounds they have been previously taught.
+At the end of each week children will be given a spelling test that incorporates words with newly taught sounds as well as reviewing sounds they have been previously taught.

 Thank you for your continued support.